RohitShah1706/Vercel-Clone-V1/README.md

    ![alt text](screenshots/cloudfront_setup_02.png)
    ![alt text](screenshots/cloudfront_setup_04.png)

-4. Copy the OCA that is generated and paste it in the S3 bucket policy.
+4. Copy the `OAC` (Origin Access Control) that is generated and paste it in the S3 bucket policy.

    ![alt text](screenshots/cloudfront_setup_05.png)